-"While the industry tends to look at server statistics first in the datacentre, the attach rate of such modular power protection products is high, as disaster recovery and business continuity plans come under consumption and efficiency focus," Tyrer says.
+"While the industry tends to look at server statistics in the datacentre, the attach rate such modular power protection products is high, as disaster recovery and business continuity plans come under consumption and efficiency focus," Tyrer says.

 There are other simple housekeeping tasks a datacentre manager can usefully perform, such as making sure UPS batteries are properly charged and alternative power sources are on assured standby.

-"They need to 'pull the plug' to make sure their business continuity plan works.
-It has to be done very carefully and takes a lot of planning but it is the only way to ensure you are protected.
+"They need to 'pull the plug' to make sure their business continuity works.
+It has to be done very carefully and takes a lot planning but it is the only way to ensure you are protected.
 At the same time, businesses need to look at how they can conserve energy used by IT," says Dean.

 IT managers can do this from the ground up, by looking at environmentally friendly ways to build the datacentre.

 Judging by how key UPS requirements are in today's IT environments, a business may pay a high price for overlooking it.